 Asparagus and Tomato Salad with Hearts of Palm

 I love this low-carb Asparagus and Tomato Salad with Hearts of Palm and if you haven’t tried hearts of palm, they’re really a wow in salads!

 Mixed with a lemony vinaigrette, this salad is going to be a great side dish for juicy grilled chicken breasts, or anything cooked on the grill!
-And when I can have an easy meal that includes hearts of palm, asparagus, and grilled salmon, I’m a happy camper.
+And when I can have an easy meal that includes hearts of palm, asparagus, and something cooked on the grill, I’m a happy camper.